beba2123/Recipe-app-api/README.md

 # Mixins
 -> it is a way to achieve multiple inheritance in Python.It can allows you to inherit functionallity from multiple sources, instead of bieng limited to inherit from single class.
 -> for example from the project in recipe app in the view.py file the tagviewset class inherit  two mixin (mixins.ListModelMixin, mixin.UpdateModelMixin) so each mixin it provide a set of functionality.like ListModelMixin provides the list acition for a view, that allows you to retrieve a list of objects from the database(GET Method.) and UpdateModelMixin for updating actions(patch or put.) for updating the tag.

+# Refactoring
+-> It is a software engineering process that aims to improve the internal structure of code.
+This can include modifying variables, classes, or functions.
+Refactoring is performed to enhace readablity and maintainablity as well as to reduce redundancy and improve perfromance.

+# static and media file
+## Static files are served from a folder named static inside your Django project directory.
+Generated on build
+-> Static files are served from STATIC_ROOT directory.
+## medial file are uloaded at runtime like user upload.